From The Factory Floor October 1999

 A lot has changed since we last covered the world of Palm development.
 Things are really heating up these days with new Palm hardware, new Palm software, and a new release of CodeWarrior for Palm OS.
 This month’s interview is with Metrowerks’ own Eric Cloninger and with Phillip Shoemaker from Palm Computing.

 Eric Cloninger is the technical lead, product manager, and utility infielder for CodeWarrior for Palm OS.
-When he's not pounding the keyboard, you can find him showing his son how to throw a slider or lamenting the Rockies' pitching staff.
-He can be reached at email@example.com.
+When he’s not pounding the keyboard, you can find him showing his son how to throw a slider or lamenting the Rockies’ pitching staff.

 Phillip Shoemaker is the Manager of Developer Tools at Palm Computing.
-When he's not harassing his engineers, he can be found riding his mountain board down rocky terrain.
-He can be reached at firstname.lastname@example.org.
+When he’s not harassing his engineers, he can be found riding his mountain board down rocky terrain.

 Dave: In the early days, all Palm development was done on a Mac.
 What is the situation these days?